- Innovation & Applied Research

 Mayflower Wind is committed to investing in entrepreneurial initiatives that spur new technologies, services, and businesses as part of a regional Blue Economy approach.

 We are also committed to invest in the applied research and academic-capacity building efforts of the Massachusetts Research Partnership in Offshore Wind and its affiliate institutions, which includes the University of Massachusetts campuses in Amherst, Boston, Dartmouth, and Lowell; Massachusetts Maritime Academy; Bristol Community College; Tufts and Northeastern Universities; and the Woods Hole Oceanographic Institution.

 Mayflower Wind’s goal is to train Massachusetts residents at every level of the offshore wind industry – from turbine installation, operation and maintenance, to project management – in order to inspire and equip tomorrow’s offshore wind workers.
 We are committed to ensuring that our investments in workforce training flow to the benefit of local communities, including Tribes, women, minorities, veterans, and low-income populations.

 Mayflower Wind has signed an agreement with the North American Building Trades Unions and the United Brotherhood of Carpenters regarding the onshore and offshore construction work for the SouthCoast project.
 The partnership will help build the next generation of highly skilled offshore wind workers.
 Further, Mayflower Wind has committed to locate our operations and maintenance (O&M) jobs and base in Massachusetts, with at least 75% of O&M jobs hired locally.

 Investing in the ports and coastal infrastructure of Southeastern Massachusetts will build the foundation for the offshore wind industry.
-Mayflower Wind is committed to make port upgrades and general infrastructure improvements that offer cost-effective returns for the project while supporting the SouthCoast region’s long-term growth and development goals.
+Mayflower Wind is committed to locating port facility operations in locations that offer cost-effective returns for the project while supporting the SouthCoast region’s long-term growth and development goals.